Posted in Licensing Defense

 It has been a long day of seeing patients, after finally sitting down and ready to catch-up on charting there is an interruption from the telephone — it is a Medical Board Investigator with the Health Quality Investigation Unit requesting your cooperation with a subpoena for a patient’s medical record(s).
 The investigator indicates that her inquiry is due to an allegation of excessive prescribing of Opioids for patient Doe.
 You have a sinking feeling in your stomach, and ask yourself – How did this come about and where do I go from here?

-An investigation can be triggered by a concerned relative, a pharmacist, or from another physician who subsequently sees the patient and is concerned regarding the amount of drugs being prescribed.
-The Legislature has recognized the potential for abuse of excessive prescribing and has regulated the conduct of Practitioners authorized to prescribe addictive drugs under California Business and Professions Code (B&P) Section 725.
+An investigation can be triggered by a concerned relative, a pharmacist, or from another physician who subsequently sees the patient and is concerned regarding the amount of narcotics being prescribed.
+The Legislature has recognized the potential for abuse of excessive prescribing and has regulated the conduct of Practitioners authorized to prescribe addictive drugs under California Business and Professions Code (B&P) Section 725 and California Pharmacy Law on Controlled Substances.
 A Health Care Practitioner found in violation of B&P Section 725, faces significant consequences including potentially losing his/her license, and may also be subject to criminal sanctions.

 An inquiry into whether excessive prescribing is occurring will include a review of the patient’s records in question.
 The investigation will examine the quality of care given in comparison to the Standard of Care within the Practitioner’s community.
 A Board will discipline the Practitioner if it is determines that the Practitioner committed: “[r]epeated acts of clearly excessive prescribing, furnishing, dispensing, or administering of drugs or treatment… as determined by the standard of the community of licensees is unprofessional conduct for a physician and surgeon, dentist, podiatrist…” B&P Section 725(a).